 - Reduce to a rolling simmer and cook the potato and celeriac for no longer than 7 minutes.

 - Now remove from the stock and leave to cool.

 - Preheat your oven to 200 degrees Celsius.

 - Meanwhile, add you garlic, capers, anchovy and oil, saffron, lemon juice and dill to your oven dish.

 - Now add 2-3 tablespoonfuls of your stock, the salt and pepper and mix everything together.

-- Add your potatoes, celeriac, peppers and green beans and sprinkle with your plain flour.
+- Add your potatoes, celeriac, capsicum peppers and green beans.
+Sprinkle with your plain flour.

 - Gently mix everything together so that the vegetables are coated and the flour is thickening the sauce.

 - Pour around 300 millilitres of stock over your vegetables, gently mix and place in the centre of your preheated oven for 30 minutes.